Tyrick Mitchell: 2020–21 season

 Mitchell became a regular inclusion in first team manager Roy Hodgson's matchday squads during the 2020–21 season, enjoying three runs in the team as the starting left-back.
 He started in the first six league matches before suffering an injury, and featured another seven times between December and February.
 In April 2021, Mitchell signed a new four-year contract after attracting interest from Arsenal.
 He returned to the starting left-back role in May for the final six games of the season.
 On 16 May, he scored his first goal and recorded his first assist in a 3–2 victory against Aston Villa.

+2022–23 season

+On 6 May 2023, Mitchell made his 100th Appearance for Crystal Palace in all competitions, featuring in a 1–0 away loss to Tottenham Hotspur.
+At the end of the 2022–23 season, he received the PFA Community Champion Award for his support for the Palace for Life Foundation, most notably for his work with their flagship employability and training programme GAME ON.

+2023–24 season

+On 4 November 2023, Mitchell scored a stoppage-time goal in a 2–0 win over Burnley, his second goal for Crystal Palace.

+2024–25 season

+Mitchell remained ever-present in the Crystal Palace side throughout the 2024-25 season.

+On 17 May 2025, Mitchell played every minute as Crystal Palace beat Manchester City 1–0 in the 2025 FA Cup final for Crystal Palace's first major trophy.
+During the match, City were awarded a penalty when Mitchell fouled Bernardo Silva in the box; however, the resulting penalty by Omar Marmoush was saved by Palace goalkeeper Dean Henderson.

 International career

-Born in England, Mitchell is of Jamaican descent and has expressed an interest in representing the Jamaica national team.
+Born in England, Mitchell is of Jamaican descent and expressed an interest in representing the Jamaica national team.
 He received his first senior England call up on 21 March 2022, following withdrawals by Trent Alexander-Arnold and Reece James.

 He made his senior debut under manager Gareth Southgate in a 2–1 win over Switzerland on 26 March 2022, as a 61st-minute like-for-like substitute for Luke Shaw.